Background pattern

 Comparison

-In women aged 50-65 with an intact uterus who do not take THS, the average number of new cases of endometrial cancer could be 5 per 1000 users.
+In women aged 50-65 years with an intact uterus who do not take HRT, the average number of new cases of endometrial cancer could be 5 per 1000 users.

-In women aged 50-65 with an intact uterus who take THS only with estrogens, between 10 and 60 of every 1000 users will be diagnosed with endometrial cancer depending on the dose and duration of treatment (between 5 and 55 additional cases).
+In women aged 50-65 years with an intact uterus who take estrogen-only HRT, between 10 and 60 per 1000 users will be diagnosed with endometrial cancer, depending on the dose and duration of treatment (between 5 and 55 additional cases).

 Unexpected bleeding

-You will have bleeding once a month (called withdrawal bleeding) while taking Duofemme.
-But if you have unexpected bleeding and blood loss (staining) in addition to the monthly bleeding, that:
+You will have a monthly bleed (called a withdrawal bleed) while taking Duofemme.
+But if you have unexpected bleeding or blood loss (spotting) in addition to your monthly bleed, which:

 Breast cancer

-The existing data show that the use of hormone replacement therapy (HRT) with estrogen-progestogen combinations or with only estrogens increases the risk of breast cancer.
-The additional risk depends on the time you use HRT.
+Existing data show that the use of hormone replacement therapy (HRT) with combined estrogen-progestogen or estrogen-only therapy increases the risk of breast cancer.
+The additional risk depends on the duration of HRT use.
 The additional risk becomes apparent after 3 years of use.
-After stopping HRT, the additional risk will decrease over time, but the risk may persist for 10 years or more if you have used HRT for more than 5 years.
+After stopping HRT, the additional risk will decrease over time, but the risk may persist for 10 years or more if HRT has been used for more than 5 years.

 Comparison

-In women aged 50-54 who are not using HRT, an average of 13-17 of every 1000 will be diagnosed with breast cancer in a 5-year period.
+In women aged 50-54 years who do not take HRT, 13-17 per 1000 will be diagnosed with breast cancer over a 5-year period.

-In women aged 50 who start HRT with only estrogens for 5 years, there will be between 16 and 17 cases per 1000 users (i.e. between 0 and 3 additional cases).
-In women aged 50 who start taking HRT with estrogen-progestogen for 5 years, there will be between 21 per 1000 users (i.e. between 4 and 8 additional cases).
+In women aged 50 years who start estrogen-only HRT for 5 years, there will be between 16 and 17 cases per 1000 users (i.e., between 0 and 3 additional cases).
+In women aged 50 years who start taking combined estrogen-progestogen HRT for 5 years, there will be between 21 per 1000 users (i.e., between 4 and 8 additional cases).

-In women aged 50-59 who are not taking HRT, an average of 27 cases of breast cancer will be diagnosed per 1000 women in a 10-year period.
+In women aged 50-59 years who do not take HRT, an average of 27 cases of breast cancer per 1000 women will be diagnosed over a 10-year period.

 Examine your breasts regularly.
-Visit your doctor if you detect any changes such as:
+See your doctor if you notice any changes, such as:

-Additionally, it is recommended to participate in breast screening programs when offered.
+In addition, it is recommended to participate in breast screening programs when they are offered.

-In breast screening, it is essential to inform your nurse/healthcare professional that you are taking HRT when they perform the X-ray examination, as this medication may increase the density of the breasts, which may affect the result of the mammogram.
-When the breast density is higher, it may be that the mammogram does not detect all lumps.
+In breast screenings, it is important to inform your nurse/healthcare professional that you are taking HRT when you have a mammogram, as this medicine may increase breast density, which can affect the result of the mammogram.
+When breast density is higher, it may be that the mammogram will not detect all lumps.

 Ovarian cancer

-Ovarian cancer occurs less frequently than breast cancer.
-The use of HRT with estrogens alone or with a combination of estrogens-progestogens has been associated with a slightly higher risk of ovarian cancer.
+Ovarian cancer is less common than breast cancer.
+The use of HRT with estrogen-only or combined estrogen-progestogen therapy has been associated with a slightly increased risk of ovarian cancer.

 The risk of ovarian cancer varies with age.
-For example, in women aged 50-54 who are not taking HRT, there are approximately 2 cases of ovarian cancer per 2000 women in a 5-year period.
-In women taking HRT for 5 years, there are approximately 3 cases per 2000 patients (i.e. approximately 1 additional case).
+For example, in women aged 50-54 years who do not take HRT, there will be about 2 cases of ovarian cancer per 2000 women over a 5-year period.
+In women taking HRT for 5 years, there will be about 3 cases per 2000 users (i.e., about 1 additional case).

 Effect of HRT on the heart and circulation

-The risk ofvein blood clotsis approximately 1.3 to 3 times higher in HRT users than in non-users, especially in the first year of taking it.
+The risk of blood clots in the veins is about 1.3 to 3 times higher in HRT users than in non-users, especially in the first year of taking it.

 Blood clots can be serious, and if one reaches the lungs, it can cause chest pain, difficulty breathing, collapse, or even death.

-You are more likely to develop blood clots if you are older and if any of the following factors intervene.
-Inform your doctor if you experience any of the following situations:
+You are more likely to get a blood clot if you are older and if any of the following apply to you.
+Tell your doctor if you experience any of the following:

-• You cannot walk for a long time due to surgery, injury or illness (see also section 3, "If you need surgery")
+• You are unable to walk for a long time due to surgery, injury or illness (see also section 3, "If you need to have surgery")

-• You have a coagulation disorder that requires prolonged treatment with a medication to prevent blood clots
+• If you have a blood clotting disorder that needs long-term treatment with a medicine to prevent blood clots

-• If you have a close relative who has ever had a blood clot in the legs, lungs or other organs
+If you have a close relative who has had a blood clot in the legs, lungs or other organs

-In case of signs of blood clots, see "Stop taking Duofemme" and visit your doctor immediately.
+In case of signs of a blood clot, see "Stop taking Duofemme" and contact your doctor immediately.

 Comparison

-In women aged 50 who are not taking HRT, 4-7 per 1000 will suffer from a vein blood clot during a 5-year period.
+In women aged 50 years who do not take HRT, 4-7 per 1000 will have a blood clot in the veins over a 5-year period.

-In women aged 50 who take HRT with estrogen-progestogen, there will be 9-12 cases per 1000 users during a 5-year period (up to 5 additional cases).
+In women aged 50 years who take combined estrogen-progestogen HRT, there will be 9-12 cases per 1000 users over a 5-year period (up to 5 additional cases).

 Heart disease (heart attack)

 There is no evidence that HRT prevents heart attacks.
-In women over 60 who use HRT with estrogen/progestogen, there is a slightly higher risk of developing heart disease than in those who do not take HRT.
+In women over 60 years old who use combined estrogen-progestogen HRT, there is a slightly increased risk of heart disease compared to non-HRT users.

 Stroke

-The risk of stroke is approximately 1.5 times higher in HRT users than in non-users.
+The risk of stroke is about 1.5 times higher in HRT users than in non-users.
 As a result, the number of additional stroke cases due to HRT use will increase with age.

 Comparison

-In women aged 50 who are not taking HRT, an average of 8 per 1000 will suffer from a stroke during a 5-year period.
+In women aged 50 years who do not take HRT, an average of 8 per 1000 will have a stroke over a 5-year period.

-In women aged 50 who take HRT, there will be 11 cases per 1000 users during a 5-year period (up to 3 additional cases).
+In women aged 50 years who take HRT, there will be 11 cases per 1000 users over a 5-year period (up to 3 additional cases).

 Other conditions

 HRT does not prevent memory loss.
-There is some evidence of a higher risk of memory loss in women who start taking HRT after the age of 65.
-Inform your doctor.
+There is some evidence of an increased risk of memory loss in women who start HRT after the age of 65.
+Tell your doctor.

-Some medications may interfere with the effect of Duofemme.
+Some medicines may interfere with the effect of Duofemme.

-This may lead to irregular bleeding.
-This applies to the following medications:
+This could lead to irregular bleeding.
+This applies to the following medicines:

-• Medications for hepatitis C infections (such as telaprevir)
+• Medicines for hepatitis C infection (such as telaprevir)

-HRT may affect the functioning of certain medications:
+HRT may affect the performance of certain medicines:

-• Medication for epilepsy (lamotrigine), as it may increase the frequency of seizures.
+• Medicines for epilepsy (lamotrigine), as it may increase the frequency of seizures.

-• Medications for hepatitis C virus (HCV) (such as the combination regimen ombitasvir/paritaprevir/ritonavir with or without dasabuvir, as well as a regimen with glecaprevir/pibrentasvir) may cause increases in liver function test results (elevation of the liver enzyme ALT) in women taking combined hormonal contraceptives (CHCs) that contain ethinylestradiol.
+• Medicines for hepatitis C (such as the combination of ombitasvir/paritaprevir/ritonavir with or without dasabuvir, as well as a regimen with glecaprevir/pibrentasvir) may cause increases in liver function blood test results (increase in liver enzyme ALT) in women who use combined hormonal contraceptives (CHC) that contain ethinylestradiol.
 Duofemme contains estradiol instead of ethinylestradiol.
-It is unknown whether this may cause an increase in liver enzyme ALT when taking Duofemme with this HCV combination regimen.
+It is not known whether an increase in liver enzyme ALT can occur when using Duofemme with this combination regimen against hepatitis C.

-Other medications may increase the effects of Duofemme:
+Other medicines may increase the effects of Duofemme:

-Inform your doctor or pharmacistif you are taking or have recently taken any other medication, including those acquired without a prescription, herbal medicines or other natural products.
+Tell your doctor or pharmacistif you are taking or have recently taken any other medicines, including those obtained without a prescription, herbal medicines or other natural products.
 Your doctor will advise you.

-If you require a blood test, inform your doctor that you are taking Duofemme, as this medication may affect the results of some tests.
+If you need to have a blood test, tell your doctor that you are taking Duofemme, as this medicine may affect the results of some tests.

 Taking Duofemme with food and drinks